Building better with robots

 Why is Hilti supporting robotics research at ETH Zurich?

 JAHANGIR DOONGAJI – We were already looking into the use of robotics technology in the construction sector back in 2016 and had started looking around for partners to work with us on this challenging development.
 ETH Zurich is one of the world’s leaders in the field of robotics and, as a Liechtenstein company, Hilti feels a natural affiliation.
 The university offers us access to the latest findings and outstanding talent, which is why we’ve formed this long-term research collaboration.
-We’re also funding – together with the Hilti Family Foundation Liechtenstein – a professorship at the RobotX Center, founded in 2019.
+We’re also funding – together with the Hilti Foundation – a professorship at the RobotX Center, founded in 2019.
 Joining forces with ETH is also valuable because it’s important for Hilti as a company to be seen as a serious employer in terms of the future technologies of robotics and computer vision.
 The research partnership with ETH and the involvement of students in the company through internships and Master’s theses reinforce this perception.

 Which aspects of research and teaching in the RobotX environment are of particular relevance to Hilti?